Denishilo/planner/README.md

-### Task control application This project was created with Create React App.
+### Tasks control application.
+This project was created with Create React App.

 - TypeScript
 - React